AnayoOleru/Funding-Options-For-African-Startups/README.md

 ## Please add organization

+Active investors or organization from any African country is very welcome.

 **The only criteria for adding organization to this list is that the organization is still running seed capital or funding for startups.**

 ### Format